DavisLaboratory/oppar/README.md

 To report bugs or for any other enquiries, please email hediyehzadeh.s@wehi.edu.au

 **Release notes:**
 The modified `gsva` function for Gene Set Enrichment Analysis is now available.
 Several Examples are provided in the [Wiki](https://github.com/DavisLaboratory/oppar/wiki) for GSEA.
 It has also been demonstrated that how `oppar` can be used in conjuction with other packages such as `limma` for gene set testing.
 In addition, examples on how to apply `oppar` tools are provided in man/help pages.
-See also `help(package = "oppar)`.
+See also `help(package = "oppar")`.